-Join John Helfen for an in-depth discussion in this video Exploring initial drawing creation, part of Up and Running with Autodesk Inventor.
+Join John Helfen for an in-depth discussion in this video Exploring initial drawing creation, part of Learning Autodesk Inventor.

 Now that we know how to create parts and assemblies, it's time to talk about how to document your designs.…In order to get a part or an assembly manufactured, you're almost always going to be required…to create a drawing for manufacturing.…To create a drawing, we're going to start by hitting the New button found in the Getting…Started tab under the Launch panel.…Because IDWs are the default drawing format in Inventor, we'll select the standard.idw…file type, and Inventor will configure our initial drawing for us.…Here on the screen you can see our initial drawing sheet.…